ElectrifyPro/cas-rs/README.md

 - Builtin REPL
 - And more!

-# Examples
+# REPL

-`cas-rs` comes with a REPL to help you try out the library.
+`cas-rs` comes with a builtin REPL to help you try out the library.
 Clone this repository and run `cargo run` within the `cas-rs` directory to start it.
 Here's a quick guide:

 (user-input is prefixed with `> `)